momchil-terziev/momchil-terziev.github.io/_pages/code.md

 ## MS Stream transcript processor
 - [Documentation and download](https://momchil-terziev.github.io/Code/Transcript-app/)

-✅ Removes redundant text from transcripts as downloaded from MS Stream.
+A MATLAB add-on to remove redundant text from transcripts as downloaded from MS Stream.

 ## Planned code